bonnie-23/banshe_task/README.md

 # banshe_task
 Banshe Task Manager is a task management application written in Python using a Flask API and storage with Mongo DB.
-Its fronteend is written in Javascript using freelance template from Start Bootstrap.
+Its front end is written in Javascript using freelance template from Start Bootstrap.

 ------------------------------------------------------------------------------------------------------------------------------------------
 With Banshe you can: